visionpilot-project/VisionPilot/README.md

 A modular Python project for autonomous driving research and prototyping, now fully integrated with the BeamNG.tech simulator.
 This system combines traditional computer vision and state-of-the-art deep learning (CNN, U-Net, YOLO, SCNN) to tackle:

-- 🛣️ Lane detection (Hough Transform, SCNN, city/highway scenarios)
+- 🛣️ Lane detection (Traditional CV, SCNN, capable of city & highway scenarios)
-- 🛑 Traffic sign classification & detection (CNN, YOLOv8, GTRSB, LISA, Mapillary)
+- 🛑 Traffic sign classification & detection (CNN, YOLOv8)
-- 🚦 Traffic light detection & classification (YOLOv8, DLDT, LISA)
+- 🚦 Traffic light detection & classification (YOLOv8, CV, CNN)
-- 🚗 Vehicle & pedestrian detection and recognition (YOLOv8, SCNN, BDD100K)
+- 🚗 Vehicle & pedestrian detection and recognition (YOLOv8)
-- 🧠 Multi-model inference, real-time simulation, and visualization (BeamNG.tech)
+- 🧠 Multi-model inference, real-time simulation, autonomous driving, and visualization (BeamNG.tech)

 Features robust training pipelines, multi-model inference, and a flexible folder structure for easy experimentation and extension.
 The project is designed for research and prototyping in realistic driving environments using BeamNG.tech.